Halloween Hotspots for Families in Florida

 Key West Fantasy Fest is legendary for adults, but the day-after parade is Children's Day featuring food, games, crafts and a children's costume contest.
 All the fun at Children’s Day takes place at Bayview Park at Truman Avenue and Eisenhower Drive.
 Bayview Park, Key West, Fla 33040.

-This is just a sampling of the Halloween Hot Spots to enjoy in Florida.
+This is just a sampling of the Halloween Hotspots your and your family can enjoy in Florida.
 So put on those costumes, grab your camera (and a sack for treats) and go have some great fall fun with your family!